Bass Guitar Tuning: Pitch Perfect

 Proper tuning is what stands between an incredible performance and a disastrous one.
 It ensures your bass blends well with other instruments and sounds right to the audience.
 In other words, tuning is a must-know for any bassist worth their salt.

-Tools for Tuning Your Bass Guitar
+Tools You Need for Tuning

 There are several tools at your disposal when it comes to tuning your bass.
 Let’s check out a few.